BA, Communicative Disorders and Sciences

 To become a CDS Major, follow the instructions below:

 To become a CDS major, you must apply to declare the major with the University by first meeting with an academic advisor in the Student Success Center.
-Please make an appointment with Angela Iraheta through Spartan Connect, and select "Change of Major/Minor" as the service reason, or email her at email@example.com.
+Please make an appointment through Spartan Connect, and select "Change of Major/Minor" as the service reason.

 After completing 90 units, CDS students must complete the online application.
 Please view the CDS Seniors - how to apply for graduation online for instructions.

-If there are discrepancies on your record, make an appointment to see Marcella McCollum, the CDS Undergraduate Program Coordinator.
+If there are discrepancies on your record, make an appointment to see Dr. Nidhi Mahendra at email@example.com, the CDS Undergraduate Program Coordinator.

 Graduate School and Career Paths